 Inside: Explore this Native American Indian shield from the Crow Nation with your students and then have students explore the concept further with the related Native American art activity!

-I’m focusing on Native American art this month, and I have already written about the Mound Builders and the Northwest Coast Indians.
+I’m focusing on Native American art this month, and I have already written about the Mound Builders and the Northwest Coast American Indians.
 Today’s Artwork of the Week is a really cool Crow Nation shield.
-I’ve got some discussion questions and a related art activity to go along with this American Indian shield below!
+I’ve got some discussion questions to go along with this American Indian shield below!

 This shield was owned and designed by the important River Crow chief, Arapoosh (also known as Sore Belly) from the first half of the 19th century on the Great Plains of America.
 These shields are important spiritual objects to the Crow (or Apsáalooke in their native language).
 The images on the American Indian shield often came to the shield’s owner in a vision quest or dream, and the shields contain powers from the Above World where the gods resided.
 These holy beings in the sky represented various components of the universe like the sun, moon, clouds, bird, etc.

 Arapoosh depicts a skeletal moon spirit on his shield.
 Attached to the shield are eagle feathers, a deer tail, and the head and neck of a stork.
 These attachments frequently were used to refer to the beings in the Above World.(I didn’t see the stork’s head at first, but look closely at the left of the image!
 Wow!)